aws-solutions/content-localization-on-aws/test/README.md

 * `APP_USERNAME` - A valid username to use to log in to the web application
 * `APP_PASSWORD` - web application password for the username

+If you are using temporary STS credentials, you also need to set the session token:

+* `AWS_SESSION_TOKEN` - For use with STS temporary credentials

-*Note, the IAM credentials you specify must belong to an IAM principal that has administrator permissions on the MIE API's.
+*Note, the IAM credentials you specify must belong to an IAM principal that has administrator permissions on the MIE API's.*

 These tests are invoked by running the `run_e2e.sh` script in the `test/e2e` directory.

 ### Debugging the selenium e2e tests